-A special thanks to the many design firms that have collaborated with us over the last ten years to enrich the experience of their projects through biophilic design.
+A special thanks to the many design firms that have

 Former members of Terrapin Bright Green

 Scott Andrews, Chris Garvin, Namita Kallianpurkar, Chris Starkey, Allison Bernett, Cas Smith, and Jonce Walker.

 Academic collaborators

 Gail Brager, PhD, of University of California at Berkeley, Center for the Built Environment; Zafir Buraei, PhD, of Pace University, Department of Biology and Health Sciences; Nikos Salingaros, PhD, University of Texas at San Antonio, Department of Mathematics; Edward Vessel, PhD, formerly of New York University, Center for Brain Imaging; and Stefano Serafini of the International Society of Biourbanism.